awsdocs/amazon-s3-userguide/doc_source/access-control-auth-workflow-bucket-operation.md

 # How Amazon S3 authorizes a request for a bucket operation<a name="access-control-auth-workflow-bucket-operation"></a>

 When Amazon S3 receives a request for a bucket operation, Amazon S3 converts all the relevant permissions into a set of policies to evaluate at run time\.
-Relevant permissions include resource\-based  permissions \(for example, bucket policies and bucket access control lists\) and IAM user policies if the request is from an IAM principal\.
+Relevant permissions include resource\-based  permissions \(for example, bucket policies and bucket access control lists\) and user policies if the request is from an IAM principal\.
 Amazon S3 then evaluates the resulting set of policies in a series of steps according to a specific context—user context or bucket context\.

 1. **User context** – If the requester is an IAM principal, the principal must have permission from the parent AWS account to which it belongs\.
 In this step, Amazon S3 evaluates a subset of policies owned by the parent account \(also referred to as the context authority\)\.
 This subset of policies includes the user policy that the parent account attaches to the principal\.
 If the parent also owns the resource in the request \(in this case, the bucket\), Amazon S3 also evaluates the corresponding resource policies \(bucket policy and bucket ACL\) at the same time\.
 Whenever a request for a bucket operation is made, the server access logs record the canonical ID of the requester\.
 For more information, see [Logging requests using server access logging](ServerLogs.md)\.